-According to the CDC, reported symptoms from confirmed COVID-19 cases have ranged from mild symptoms to severe illness and death.
+According to the CDC, reported symptoms from confirmed COVID-19 cases have ranged from mild, cold-like symptoms to severe illness and death.
 The following symptoms may appear 2-14 days after exposure.*

-A persistent moderate or severe cough is another symptom to monitor closely.
+A persistent, moderate or severe cough is a symptom to monitor closely.

 Have a high fever?
 Make an appointment with your provider to see if you might be at risk for the Coronavirus.

 Shortness of Breath

-The virus is thought to spread mainly from person-to-person.
-Avoid close contact with anyone showing symptoms of respiratory illness such as coughing and sneezing.
+COVID-19 is thought to spread mainly from person-to-person.
+Avoid close contact with anyone showing symptoms of respiratory illness such as coughing or sneezing.

-The virus is thought to spread mainly from person-to-person, especially between people who are in close contact with one another (within about 6 feet), according to the CDC.
+The virus is thought to spread mainly from person-to-person contact, especially between people who are in close contact with one another (within about 6 feet), according to the CDC.
 The longer contact lasts, the greater the chance of infection.

-The virus is transmitted through respiratory droplets produced when an infected person coughs or sneezes.
-These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
+The virus is transmitted through respiratory droplets produced when an infected person breathes, coughs, or sneezes.
+These droplets can land in the mouths or noses of people who are nearby, or be inhaled into the lungs.

 Hard surfaces can also host germs.
 Be sure to wipe down areas that are in contact with various people throughout the day.

 Wash your hands often with soap and water for at least 20 seconds.

 Consider carrying hand sanitizer with at least 60% alcohol.

 Stay at home if you’re feeling sick and for up to 24 hours after your symptoms go away.